theycallmeboxy/lucky/README.md

 # lucky
- a 40-49 key 13 column ortho keyboard with easy kitting
+A 40-49 key 13 column (mostly) ortho keyboard with fun and easy kitting

+Please note there is a defect in prototype 1 resulting is a missing column wire